gyulanemeth/bluefox.email/comparisons/bluefox-vs-brevo.md

 To stay in production, projects must maintain bounce rate below 2.5% and complaint rate below 0.05%, shown live in the project dashboard.
 A per-project **suppression list** lets teams manually add or CSV-import problematic addresses to prevent re-sending.
 The platform also supports one-click unsubscribe (RFC-8058), a subscription preferences page, and a pause-instead-of-unsubscribe link.

-**Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, transparent bounce/complaint thresholds visible in-product, per-project suppression list, STS-based AWS auth (no long-lived keys), one-click unsubscribe and preferences page built in, BYO SES gives complete reputation isolation.
+**Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, optional dedicated IP add-on on the managed plan ($50/mo per workspace), transparent bounce/complaint thresholds visible in-product, per-project suppression list, STS-based AWS auth (no long-lived keys), one-click unsubscribe and preferences page built in, BYO SES gives complete reputation isolation, EU data residency and GDPR compliance.

-**Trade-offs:** no dedicated IP on the managed plan (dedicated IP only via BYO SES with your own AWS account).
-No EU-specific data residency commitment at the platform layer (AWS SES is regional, but BlueFox's managed infrastructure choice is not user-selectable).
-Smaller community than Brevo, so less third-party deliverability tooling and shared best-practice content.
+**Trade-offs:** Smaller community than Brevo, so less third-party deliverability tooling and shared best-practice content.

 ## Personalization